wholder/LaserCut/README.md

   - **5/12/2019** - JavaCut now runs under Java 8, or greater (Java 10-only code commented out)
   - **5/21/2019** - Added PathPlanner class to optimize laser cutting paths (still in development)
   - **5/31/2019** - MiniLaser now supports engraving raster images (with optional rotation)
+  - **6/4/2019** - Extensive rewrite of GRBL code and how serial ports are managed.
+Now, only one output device can be active at one time, whicih prevents conflicts due to many USB serial interfaces, especially those based on cloned chipsets, showing identical USB device names.
 ## Under Development
 - Support for a user-extendable library of specialized cutout shapes, such as for mounting RC Servos (to replace and extend the current Nema Stepper code)
 - Import vector shapes from EPS (Encapsulated PostScript®) files